dbcli/pgcli/docs/pages/full_screen_apps.rst

 We need three I/O objects to run an application.
 These are passed as arguments to :class:`~prompt_toolkit.interface.CommandLineInterface`.

 - An :class:`~prompt_toolkit.eventloop.base.EventLoop` instance.
-This is
-  basically a while-true loop that waits for user input, and when it receives something (like a key press), it will send that to the application.
+  This is basically a while-true loop that waits for user input, and when it receives something (like a key press), it will send that to the application.

 - An :class:`~prompt_toolkit.input.Input` instance.
   This is an abstraction on the input stream (stdin).

 - An :class:`~prompt_toolkit.output.Output` instance.
-This is an abstraction on the output stream, and is called by the renderer.
+This is an abstraction of the output stream, and is called by the renderer.

-However, all three of the I/O objects are optional, and prompt_toolkit uses the obvious default.
+However, all three of the I/O objects are optional, and `prompt_toolkit` uses the obvious default.

 So, the only thing we actually need in order to run an application is this: